nunchistudio/helix/README.md

 ## Features and benefits

-helix provides an opinionated way to develop microservices.
+helix provides an opinionated way to develop (micro) services.
 At its core, it relies on specifications and concepts such as OpenTelemetry and event propagation across services and integrations.

 - **Automatic distributed tracing and error recording:** All integrations implement distributed tracing and error recording automatically, following OpenTelemetry